Adobe-Experience-Cloud/analytics-io-lab/sections/s2_breakdown_search/README.md

 }
 ```

-A search added to the report request filters the dimensions in the report by the search clause.
-A search section must contain a clause attribute.
+A search added to the report request will filter the dimensions in the report by the search clause.
+A search attribute must contain a clause attribute.
 All other attributes are optional.
 Search clauses can be very flexible and use the AND, OR, and NOT logical operators.

 *   "clause": "( CONTAINS 'Kids' ) OR ( CONTAINS 'Home' )"
 *   "clause": "( CONTAINS 'Kids' ) AND ( NOT CONTAINS 'Home' )"